 I thought about titling this article ‘going to the dark side’ but decided that bathroom humor should be left behind…(get it, behind :-) Enough of the puns and onto the important science stuff that you can actually apply to your life today.

 There are lots of articles on this website about how your genetic variants influence different aspects of your health — things like digesting lactose or converting vitamin A. I’ve also written quite a few articles on how your genetic variants in core circadian rhythm genes influence your propensity towards staying up later or needing to eat dinner earlier.
 This article is going to approach gene expression from the other side… instead of looking at how your genetic variants influence your health, I’m going to dive deep into how you can change the expression of your circadian genes by manipulating your gut microbiome.

 First a quick overview of the circadian clock:

 We have both a core circadian clock (in the suprachiasmatic nucleus of the brain) and peripheral clocks in other tissues such as the liver.
 These clock genes include CLOCK and BMAL1 which bind together for what is called the forward half of the clock, and then PER and CRY, which form the negative arm of the clock.
 These genes are translated into their proteins over their 24-hour rhythm, and that rhythm can be adjusted (entrained) each day through sunlight hitting specific receptors in the retina of the eye.

 When someone stays in total darkness for days on end, their circadian clock doesn’t get re-set via light.
 Experiments with this show that people’s circadian gene expression varies a bit and, on average, is a little longer than 24 hours (~24.4 hrs).
-Using light to reset circadian rhythm, then, is something that we all do every day when we get up and are exposed to light.
+We use light to reset our circadian rhythm every day by getting up and exposing ourselves to light.
 (Yes – artificial light at night is messing with our circadian rhythm, increasing the risk of cancer and mood disorders.
 Read more here and here.)